neherlab/treetime-cloud/validation/simulated_data/DataDescription.rst

 Tmrca, Mu
 ---------

- To plot the results of the Tmrca and mu reconstruction, run the script plot_simulated_data_tmrca_mu.py from the treetime_validation project.
+ To plot the results of the Tmrca and rate estimates, run the script plot_simulated_data_tmrca_mu.py from the treetime_validation project.

- The output plots show the accuracy of the Tmrca and mutation rate  reconstruction in dependence of the mutation rate. (or, more precisely, N*mu product)
+ The output plots show the accuracy of the Tmrca and mutation rate  reconstruction  and their depedence on the mutation rate.

- Besides the mutation rate, there is another free parameter, used in the FFpopSim simulation, which is sampling frequency.
-This parameter controls the total tree depth T. Since the accuracy of the Tmrca reconstruction normally is within one coalescence time, we relate T to the population size (N) to get the tree depth in units of the coalescent time.
+ Besides the mutation rate, we varied the sampling frequency in the FFpopSim simulations.
+This parameter controls the total tree depth T. Since the accuracy of the Tmrca reconstruction normally is within one coalescence time, we compare the error in Tmrca to the population size (N).
 The plot script is configured so that it shows the accuracy of the reconstruction for a single value of T/N ratio, as the reconstruction accuracy is different for trees of different depths.
 In the plot script, you can set a particular value of T/N ratio.
 In the default dataset the following possible ratios are defined:

  T/N = 2,4,10 (tree depth is from 2 to 10 coalescent times)